 Make a list of your jealousy triggers

-Use relaxation method to manage your emotions
+Use relaxation methods to manage your emotions

 Ask for reassurance if you’re worried

-Challenge irrational thoughts
+- Challenge irrational thoughts

-Improve self-esteem
+- Improve self-esteem

-Limit comparison, etc.
+- Limit comparison, etc.

-What is the root of jealousy?
+What Is the Root of Jealousy?

 Unhealthy jealousy can lead to physical abuse, emotional abuse, stalking, distrust, paranoia, and even divorce.